fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 the index depends on the underlying field is provided by the function [`example_moebius`](@ref).

-Finally, the connection matrix itself is contained in `cm.cm`.
+Finally, the connection matrix itself is contained in `cm.matrix`.
 Since internally the connection matrix is stored in a sparse format, we display it after conversion to a full matrix:

 ```@example T1
-full_from_sparse(cm.cm)
+full_from_sparse(cm.matrix)
 ```

 In order to see which simplices correspond to the columns of the matrix, we use